 Jane rolls the dice again.
 "Got it, what happens?"

-"Well in that case as the man had hit them and as you did not quote the special ability before then, you still lose the bag, but they land on the road but do not spill out, if your quick you might be able to pick them up before the rain on the road spoils them."
+"Well in that case as the man had hit them and as you did not quote the special ability before then, you still lose the bag, but they land on the road but do not spill out, if your quick you might be able to pick them up before the

+"Right I pick them up then."
 Jane looks angrily at Sue "there was no need for that, you nasty old man."

 Sue again puts on the gruff voice "Away with you all!
 Says the old man as he storms off up the way you've come."